microsoftgraph/microsoft-graph-docs.zh-CN/api-reference/v1.0/includes/snippets/csharp/create-conversationthread-from-conversation-csharp-snippets.md

             Body = new ItemBody
             {
                 ContentType = BodyType.Html,
-                Content = "this is body content"
+                Content = "Waiting for the summer holidays."
             }
         }
     }